Rohsun/Hotstarapplication-deploy/README.md

-This project specifies deployment of hotstar app on eks cluster..
+This project involves deploying a simple app on an EKS cluster, exposing it using Ingress, and accessing it through the Ingress LoadBalancer DNS.